 In time folks thought it important to write a document describing the community’s life.
 That document took a couple of years to write, but was finally forthcoming.
 After a few more years, the pastor of the community pointed out that though we had a document, we were not really following it, so it was decided that we stop calling ourselves a community and currently are simply a gathering of folks around the Eucharist.
 By this time, the name had changed to Emmaus, focusing on our journey together with Jesus, and centering, as had always been the case, on Eucharist.

 Today, we still call ourselves Emmaus, are still gathering around Eucharist, and have a keen sense of community.
 Liturgy is fully participative,language is inclusive; anyone can prepare and/or preside at Liturgy.
 No ordained person is required by the members of the community.
-The community is open to anyone who is drawn to the vision which we live.
+The community is open to anyone who is drawn to the vision which we strive to live.
 There are no requirements for belonging, no regular attendance expectations.
 Folks come when they can and when they are drawn to come.
 Our numbers are small but we do not expect large numbers, though we are open to growth.
 Though we particularly follow Yeshua, liturgies readily embrace other faith traditions and celebrate the many holy ones sent by The Holy One through the ages.